 SOUL WOUND OR MORAL INJURY

-When we put the happenings of the universe into a limited box we are left with a limited view of the world.
-There is a tendency to find fault with ourselves and that’s not helpful.
+When we put the happenings of the universe into a limited belief box we are left with a limited view of the world.
+There is a tendency to find fault with ourselves, shame or guilt, and that’s not helpful.
 Hypnosis has been helpful in accessing emotional states and suppressed memories by sidestepping the criticisms and judgments of the conscious mind.
-Among hypnosis’s skill sets is the ability to block physical pain as well as emotional pain to aid healing.
+Among hypnosis’ skill sets is the ability to block physical pain as well as emotional pain to aid healing.
 Healing from trauma is much like surviving combat.
 Survival may mean going to the sound of the guns rather than staying put or running in the other direction.
 In non-combat terms, healing involves (requires or is helped by) embracing the trauma.
 Accepting the power of the experience, the lessons that can be learned now that weren’t learned at the time.
 An early term, “embrace the suck” pretty well sums it up.

 I admit to being a readers digest therapist – Tell me what I can do in 5 pages with a joke at the end, and I’m off and running.
 Personally, I can remember 4-5 things to do if they can be explained in language I understand.
 And, I’m a wheel barrow therapist: wishes and hopes are nice.
 That and $2.00 will get me a cup of coffee.
-But when a person takes action, that action can be placed in the barrow.
+When a person takes action, that action can be placed in the wheel barrow.
 You can measure the progress being made.
 I credit my son who gave me the rule of 3: Do three things a day that will help you move toward your goals (whatever they may be) and by the end of the year you will have taken over 1000 action steps.
 Pretty amazing.
 Anthony Robbins, a world class motivational speaker: “Build your day or someone else will build it for you”.
 (Tony has a lot more concrete tools available for immediate implementation, check him out).
 Miguel Luis gave us 5 Agreements: Be impeccable with your word, take nothing personally, don’t make assumptions, do the best you can, and trust but verify.

 The magic of all of this information is that it’s not new, it’s not foreign, you don’t have to join a club or have a secret handshake.
 All of this and more has been with us always.
 From the words of the Master who walked among us: Seek and ye shall find, Knock and the door will be opened to you, Ask and you will receive.
 Action steps, personal responsibility, refusal to be put in a box.